Assistant Professor of Political Science

 Strategic Partisanship.
-In her forthcoming book, Is Bipartisanship Dead?, Harbridge explores the decline in bipartisan cooperation in the U.S. House of Representatives since the 1970s.
+In her new book, Is Bipartisanship Dead?
+(Cambridge University Press 2015), Harbridge explores the decline in bipartisan cooperation in the U.S. House of Representatives since the 1970s.
 In particular, she looks at roll-call voting, as well as members’ bill-cosponsorship coalitions, to gauge policy agreement across the aisle.
 Her analysis of cosponsorship coalitions shows that bipartisan agreement persists from 1973–2004.
 Rather than reflecting a lack of bipartisan legislation that could be pursued, the patterns of declining bipartisanship in roll-call votes reflect a shift in how party leaders structured the roll-call agenda.
 Between the 1970s and 1990s, House party leaders moved their priorities from more to less bipartisan legislation.
 This pattern is particularly pronounced in policy areas associated with the party brand and issue ownership.
 Harbridge argues that this shift reflects a changing political environment and leaders’ efforts to balance their members’ electoral interests, governance goals, and partisan differentiation.
 Her book underscores important implications for understanding polarization, party influence, policy outcomes, governance, and congressional representation.

 Legislative Holdouts.
 Legislative gridlock not only results from a lack of common ground among elected officials but also from legislators who vote down legislation even when the policy proposal is closer to their most preferred policy than the status quo.
 In work with Sarah Anderson of the University of California, Santa Barbara’s Bren School and Daniel Butler of Washington University in St. Louis, Harbridge examines why some legislators hold out.
 The researchers use an original survey of state legislators to examine their willingness to vote in favor of a compromise proposal that moves the state gas tax more in alignment with their preferred policy position.
 More than a quarter of the legislators—a surprisingly large number—say they would vote against such a compromise proposal.
 This runs counter to expectations from a spatial model with proximity voting.
 The findings show that those in the majority, Republicans, and those who fear voter backlash are the most likely to hold out.
 These patterns point to one way that legislative gridlock can occur even when the proposed policy changes would benefit all legislators.